-The mechanism for securing this off-setting will need to be proposed to and confirmed by the LPA.
+The mechanism for securing this off-setting will need to be proposed to, and confirmed by the LPA e.g., purchasing conservation credits through a registered provider, habitat creation directly through the client owned or LPA offered land or a financial contribution towards another provider such as a local nature reserve or park.
 As well as the creation of new habitats, this should also secure the management of the proposed habitats to help achieve the desired condition for at least 30 years.
 This would be linked to the application through a planning obligation Section 106 (S106) agreement.
 The proposed habitat compensation should be of an appropriate distinctiveness to satisfy the trading rules of BNG.
+An ecology survey of the baseline habitat of any off-site land will be required to inform the baseline conditions of any land subject to off-site compensation measures.